fireship-io/fireship.io/content/lessons/angular-animations-examples/index.md

 {{< figure src="img/animate-2.gif" caption="multi state animation" >}}

 <p>Now let’s build an animation that can move between multiple states.
-This will translate (move), rotate (spin), and scale (enlarge) the the image around the screen.
+This will translate (move), rotate (spin), and scale (enlarge) the image around the screen.
 Notice how I am using the wildcard transition `* => *` to apply the same transition settings to all states.</p>

 <p>Note: The transitions on top will have higher priority, so always put the wildcard transitions on the bottom. </p>